Art Deco at Oval

 Detail of motifs on balcony, Motabhoy Mansion

-Palm Court, 152 Maharshi Karve Road, Churchgate.
-Architect Gajanan B. Mhatre.
+The address is Palm Court, 152 Maharshi Karve Road, Churchgate.
+The architect is named Gajanan B. Mhatre.

 Chevron motif and lettering, Palm Court